poisk-ls/Termux-Installation/README.md

 # Termux Basic Packages

 If you are looking for basic packages of termux then this is right tool for you.
 Follow the given commands and install basic packages in termux.

-And This Tool is made for Termux beginner.And it's a very easy to use and install.
-This tool is coded in python .
+**This Tool is made for Termux beginner.**

+**This tool is coded in python.**

-## Tool Installs This packages
+## List of tool packages

  -  python
  -  python2